Saturday, November 23, 2024

 We have no experimental evidence that self-replication has happened, though there are scenarios where the event could be undetectable.
 Importantly, there is also no evidence that self-replication is prohibited.

-First way: Within Quantum Mechanics: a natural, spontaneous quantum tunneling.
-It seems to require very high density and high energy, states that have very low probability, but not zero probability.
-A number of papers, over the years, have been published describing how a universe could spontaneously form from vacuum fluctuations.
-In 2012, Lawrence M. Krauss wrote a popular-level book on the subject, 'A Universe from Nothing,' which hit the NYT best-seller list.
-The intent of these discussions is usually to explain how our universe could appear from 'the vacuum,' i.e. from no prior universe, but since vacuum fluctuations are an essential part of the quantum theory of our universe, the arguments would seem to be just as valid if some pre-existing state of our universe was the starting point of the tunneling process.
-Sean Carroll and Jennifer Chen, in 2005, proposed such a mechanism that is favored in the late universe, assuming the persistence of a cosmological constant.
+Second way: Late-epoch vacuum instability: Sean Carroll and Jennifer Chen, in 2005, proposed such a mechanism that is favored in the late universe, assuming the persistence of a cosmological constant.
 As the universe continues to expand, and all available hydrogen fuel is spent, and all black holes have evaporated, the resulting empty space would be prone to form low-entropy fluctuations that could initiate inflation.
 Perhaps we do not have to wait for the entire universe to achieve 'emptiness' for this mechanism to be actuated.
 Two possibilities are in an advanced laboratory (see the Third Way below) and in the heart of the vast Cosmic Voids between galaxies, galaxy clusters, walls, and filaments, as these voids continue to expand.

-Second way: From General Relativity: Lee Smolin has discussed the reproduction of universes on the inside of black holes.
+Third way: From General Relativity: Lee Smolin has discussed the reproduction of universes on the inside of black holes.
 His 'Cosmological Natural Selection' theory, and the related 'Black Hole Cosmology' are not commonly accepted General Relativity solutions.
 Standard General Relativity solutions lead to intractable singularities at the heart of Black Holes, but various transient high-energy processes that lead to them, such as Super-Nova explosions, Neutron Star mergers, etc., concentrate matter and energy into high densities, within which conditions found at the earliest times of our universe might be replicated.
 This is a generalization rather than a theory, but if Quantum Mechanics is then invoked to describe what is possible within such high-density matter, the probability of quantum tunneling producing a 'false vacuum'-like (inflation) state should steadily increase as the energy density increases.

-Third Way: Technology.
+Fifth Way: Technology.
 'Creating a baby universe in a test tube.'
 In general, there is no theoretical prohibition to generating the kind of high energy density that black holes produce within 'normal' space, i.e., not beyond the event horizon of a black hole.
 This is the thought experiment discussed in the 1990 Nuclear Physics B article cited in the caption to the introductory image at the top of this post—Creation of a child universe in the laboratory or in a particle accelerator.
 We do not possess the technology to achieve these conditions, but there seems no theoretical barrier.
 It boils down to an engineering problem, and the successful creation of a child universe should produce a detectable signature.
 Perhaps the application of metamaterials can bring the needed conditions closer to achievability in the less-remote future.

-Inherent in this mechanism is the assumption that our universe itself amounts to nothing more than one more quantum excitation—just another virtual particle, albeit with a stunningly elaborate 'inner life'—within the greater 'frothing sea' of the vacuum.
+Inherent in this mechanism is the assumption that our universe itself amounts to nothing more than one more quantum excitationjust another virtual particle, albeit with a stunningly elaborate 'inner life'—within the greater 'frothing sea' of the timeless, lawless vacuum.
 How it achieved that astounding complexity is at the crux of this discussion.
-As said, the 'dressing' of vacuum fluctuations (interference from fluctuations of other fields during the particle interaction) provide the opportunity for the newly emergent world to be 'born' with effective mutations.
+As said, the 'dressing' of random vacuum fluctuations (interference from fluctuations of other fields during the particle interaction) provide the opportunity for the newly emergent world to be 'born' with effective mutations.
 If so, then we have all the processes needed for Darwinian evolution, lacking only sexual reproduction.

-Sixth way: Simulation.
+Eighth way: Simulation.
 Current computer power allows scientists to simulate selected physical systems in great detail, but such calculations fall far short of being capable of simulating processes in sufficient detail to address some of the fundamental questions that we do not yet have answers to, such as how life emerged and how self-aware 'intelligent' beings emerged.
 But there does not seem to be any obstacle that would prevent us from someday being capable of answering such deep questions via simulation.
 If future technology makes such robust simulations possible, and because our known universe contains only a finite amount of information, there is no known physical or philosophical reason to expect that we could not someday create a simulated subset of our universe (say, of the human brain and all its sensory inputs) that could pass any pre-established arbitrarily test of 'adequacy'.
 The first such simulation is likely to focus on an individual 'AI being' that will surpass human intelligence and will profess to be conscious, and this may not be more than a few years or decades away.

 Simulations can be analog models as well as digitized mathematical ones.
 The creation of physical analog models doesn't seem to get the attention or volume of research work that digital simulations do.
 But there is an overlap in the area of life's genetic code.
 Experimental efforts to produce synthetic life starting with inorganic chemicals is a primitive example.
 There seems no barrier to extrapolating such work toward far more complex systems, perhaps creating an Artificial Biological Intelligence that could rival human intelligence and perhaps exceed the self-replication capability of any digital form of Artificial General Intelligence.
 This is not a projected area of thought that seems to be given much attention, but perhaps it should.